• Skip to primary navigation

 It also has some handy additional features: the camera detects motion and sends an alert via a smartphone’s push notifications.
 The Next Cam also creates a video recording that you can scrub through at high speed to see what’s been happening over time.

 But, even with all this tech, the question remains: can you use the Nest Cam as a baby monitor?
-To answer this question, we bought a Nest Cam and tested it over several months with our kids.
+To answer this question, we bought a Nest Cam and tested it over several months with our kids, and compared it to other baby monitor reviews we’ve done over the years.

 If you’d prefer to hear about the main concern with the Nest Cam as a baby monitor through video, here’s John: